 In 5 years, I...

 Submission of SAT and ACT scores will be optional for all fall 2021 applicants.
-Applicants should indicate whether or not they would like their scores considered on their application.
+Applicants should indicate on the Colgate questions page of their application whether or not they would like their scores considered on their application.

-Official TOEFL, IELTS, or Duolingo English Test (DET) scores are required for non-native English speakers who do not study at a secondary school where English is the primary language of instruction.
+Official TOEFL or IELTS scores are required for non-native English speakers who do not study at a secondary school where English is the primary language of instruction.
 These scores must be sent from an official testing agency.
 Colgate's school code for the TOEFL is 2086.

 Students who choose not to submit test scores will be at no disadvantage in the application review process.